jhudsl/tidyversecourse/docs/02-get-data.md

 In addition to reading in data from Google Sheets directly using the `googlesheets` package, you can also modify your Google Sheet directly through R. For example, returning to our friends' survey data example, you can edit a cell or add a row to your sheet.

-Let's say you'd like to add your own respond to the survey.
+Let's say you'd like to add your own response to the survey.
 For this you can use the command `gs_add_row()`.
 Note that the `input` argument specifies what you would like to add in the new row.
 If everything goes well, you will get a message saying *Row successfully appended*.

 ```r